thetransfortress/thetransfortress-tf2-server/README.md

 This repo contains all files relevant to the Trans Fortress TF2 server.

-Clone the repo, run install-server.sh, and the server will be completely installed and set up automatically.
-(The shell scripts are made for Ubuntu/Debian)
+Clone the repo, run install-server.sh (meant to be run on a fresh install of Ubuntu), and the server will be completely installed and set up automatically.